 Auckland

-Here are the Auckland festival venues where film screenings, immersive exhibitions, and industry events will be held.
+Auckland is the festival hub where film screenings, exhibitions and industry events are held.

 The Capitol Cinema